stes/fairness_im_maschinellen_lernen/src/en_03_histogram.md

 ```

 <div class="tip" label="Task 1">
 Which of the following scatter plots A, B, or C represents the data from the table?
 You can sort the table by name, credit score, or past payment reliability by clicking the column headers.
 Scroll through the table to see all entries.
-Write down your answer.
 </div>

 <div class="grid grid-cols-3">